 In a different study, The National Institute of Drug Abuse (NIDA)-sponsored a clinical trial indicating that the treatment of opioid-dependent mothers with buprenorphine is safe for both the mother and the unborn child.
 After birth, infants in the study required less morphine and shorter hospital stays than infants of mothers on methadone maintenance treatment.
 The same research also indicated that when buprenorphine is combined with naloxone, it is equally safe for treating babies born with NAS.

-Treatment Centers for Pregnant Women and Women with Young Children
+Treatment Centers for Pregnant Women

 The American College of Obstetricians and Gynecologists (ACOG) published a report in 2010, indicating that less than 1/3 of all states have addiction treatment programs specifically for treating pregnant women.
 Women say that they fear legal problems or even the loss of their children if they seek treatment.
 The stigma needs to change, and women should see themselves empowered to seek addiction treatment for self-improvement and to ensure a healthy pregnancy.